tailscale/terms-and-conditions/privacy-policy/index.md

 -   When you sign up for our newsletters

--   When you engage with us or other Community members on social media or community developer sites or forums
+-   When you engage with us or other Community Members on social media or community developer sites or forums

 The types of data we collect directly from you include: